Isaac Newton: Personality

 Newton has been described as an incredibly driven and disciplined man who dedicated his life to his work.
-He is known for having a prodigious appetite for work, which he prioritized above his personal health.
-Newton also maintained strict control over his physical appetites, being sparing with food and drink and becoming a vegetarian later in life.
-While Newton was a secretive and neurotic individual, he is not considered to have been psychotic or bipolar.
-He has also been called an "incredible polymath" who was "immensely versatile", as some of his earliest investigations involved a phonetic alphabet and a universal language.
+He is known for having a prodigious appetite for work, which he prioritised above his personal health.
+He maintained strict control over his physical appetites, being sparing with food and drink; contemporary accounts report that he refused to eat rabbits because they were strangled and avoided black pudding because it was made from blood.
+According to Catherine Conduitt, these choices were motivated by ethical concerns rather than personal taste, with Newton regarding strangling as a cruel method of killing animals and believing that consuming blood encouraged brutality.
+He has been described as an "incredible polymath" who was "immensely versatile", with some of his first studies relating to a potential phonetic alphabet and universal language.
+His interests also extended into economics and monetary affairs later in life.
+As the Master of the Mint, Newton became involved in combating counterfeiting and in matters concerning monetary theory and international currency.

+Newton's diverse range of interests is seen in his library, which contained 1,752 books that could be identified.
+A large portion consisted of works on theology (27.2%, or 477 books), followed by alchemy (9.6%, 169 books), mathematics (7.2%, 126 books), physics (3.0%, 52 books), and finally astronomy (1.9%, 33 books).
+Ultimately, books related to his famous scientific work made up slightly less than 12% of the total collection.

 Although it was claimed that he was once engaged, (Note: This claim was made by William Stukeley in 1727, in a letter about Newton written to Richard Mead.
 Charles Hutton, who in the late eighteenth century collected oral traditions about earlier scientists, declared that there "do not appear to be any sufficient reason for his never marrying, if he had an inclination so to do.
 It is much more likely that he had a constitutional indifference to the state, and even to the sex in general.")
 Newton never married.
-The French writer and philosopher Voltaire, who was in London at the time of Newton's funeral, said that he "was never sensible to any passion, was not subject to the common frailties of mankind, nor had any commerce with women—a circumstance which was assured me by the physician and surgeon who attended him in his last moments."
+Voltaire, who was in London at the time of Newton's funeral, said that he "was never sensible to any passion, was not subject to the common frailties of mankind, nor had any commerce with women—a circumstance which was assured me by the physician and surgeon who attended him in his last moments."